Do you have Hashimoto’s thyroiditis?

 - Bottom line: Patients who have failed the paleo diet and who have multiple autoimmune conditions should consider the AIP diet.

 If weight loss is your primary goal and if you have leptin resistance, then you might benefit from a diet more tailored to helping your body lower leptin levels.

-Leptin is a hormone in your body that can change your metabolism (lower it), result in an increased appetite and make weight loss very difficult.
+Leptin is a hormone in your body that can change your metabolism (lower it), resulting in an increased appetite and weight loss resistance.

-Hypothyroid patients are at risk for developing leptin resistance if they have low T3, insulin resistance and if they have metabolic damage from calorie restricted dieting.
+Hypothyroid patients are at risk for developing leptin resistance if they have low T3 and insulin resistance and if they have metabolic damage from calorie-restricted dieting.

 Leptin resistance is quite prevalent among hypothyroid patients who have difficulty losing weight (about 40-50% of my patients have it).